 Companies currently employing our graduates include Google, BBC, UTV, Apple, BT, Rapid 7, Sensum, Mogees Ltd, Storyful, Cased Dimensions, Universitat Pompeu Fabra, Steven’s Institute of Technology, Trinity College Dublin, Queen’s University Belfast.

-Graduates of related programmes at Queen’s have been very successful in the area of audio engineering and include:
+Graduates of related programmes at Queen’s have been very successful in the area of Sound Design and include: